 EU legislation mandates many health and supervisory requirements to guarantee that imports meet the standards of production in MSs.
 The EU recognizes the United States as eligible to export some animal products.
 The EU requires pre-approval for export establishments, based on official U.S. requests.
-The U.S. regulatory agencies which typically determine export establishment eligibility to ship to the EU are the Food Safety and Inspection Service (FSIS), the Animal and Plant Health Inspection Service (APHIS), the Agricultural Marketing Service (AMS), and the Food and Drug Administration (FDA).
+The U.S. regulatory agencies which typically determine export establishment eligibility to ship to the EU are the Food Safety and Inspection Service (FSIS), the Animal and Plant Health Inspection Service (APHIS), the Agricultural Marketing Service (AMS), the National Oceanic and Atmospheric Administration (NOAA), and the Food and Drug Administration (FDA).
 EU-approved establishments may be subject to EU inspections.